aazaff/teachPaleobiology/LabExercise5.md

 ## Accumulation Curve: Introduction
 Let us assume that now we have a sufficient understanding of many different definitions of diversity and have chosen one that we feel is appropriate for our hypothesis.
 The next step we have to check is whether our data is of sufficient quality for us to accurately estimate the diversity of the population.
 [As we discussed earlier](#richness-downside), the most common quality-control problem in *comparative diversity analysis* (i.e., comparing diversity among different samples) is variable sampling effort.
 As a general rule, the greater the effort, the greater the diversity.

 This is usually best visualized with something called an Accumulation Curve or Collector's Curve.
-An accumulation curve is any curve where the X-axis is some measure of sampling effort (e.g., Area Sampled, Time spent sampling, number of workers) and where the Y-axis is some measure of diversity (almost always richness).
-A collector's curve (sometimes called a rarefaction curve) is a very specific type of accumulation curve where the measure of effort (i.e., the x-axis) is the number of individuals encountered.
+An accumulation curve is any curve where the X-axis is some measure of sampling effort (e.g., Area Sampled, Time spent sampling, number of workers) and where the Y-axis is the [*expected value*](https://en.wikipedia.org/wiki/Expected_value) of some measure of diversity (almost always richness) at that sampling intensity.
+A collector's curve (sometimes called a rarefaction curve) is a specific type of accumulation curve where the measure of effort (i.e., the x-axis) is the number of individuals encountered.

 ![VEGANACCUMULATION](Lab5Figures/accumulation.png)

 Accumulation curves are mostly useful because they illustrate that expected number of species added to your pool grows non-linearly per unit effort (area).
 This is important when attempted to standardize for effort, because you cannot simply standardize at a constant rate because *the slope changes depending where you are on the x-axis*.
 Therefore, seeing if your collector's curve has begun to level off (begun to show diminishing returns) is a good way to see how thoroughly you have sampled population, and how much more effort you may need to put in.
 (Warning: what counts as leveled off is highly arbitrary)

-## Accumulation Curve: Calculation
+## Accumulation Curve: Questions
 Let's try and derive the same curve that we did from above.

 ````R